Unit 3 - Practice Quiz

 14 Worthington’s REACH model of forgiveness stands for:

-A. Recall, Empathize, Altruistic gift, Commit, Hold on
+D. Recall, Empathize, Altruistic gift, Commit, Hold on

 15 In the REACH model, what does the 'H' stand for?

-B. Hold on to forgiveness
+A. Hold on to forgiveness

-C. Help the offender
+C. Heal the wound

-D. Hide the pain
+D. Help the offender

 16 Gratitude is traditionally defined as:

-B. A general sense of optimism about the future
+A. A general sense of optimism about the future

 C. Recognizing that one has obtained a positive outcome from an external source